Diniboy1123/manifesto/README.md

 - `bogus_domain`: The service generates a self-signed certificate which will be served on the HTTPS port if no known SNI is given.
 This ensures that random port scanners won't find out the domain you are hosting on.
 If not set, the certificate will not contain any subject alternative names.
 - `hide_not_found`: If set to `true`, the service will return 204 No content to all unknown pathes.
 If set to `false`, regular 404 Not Found will be returned.
 Also useful against port scanners.
 - `users`: List of users that can access the service.
 Each user has a `username` and a `token`.
 The token is used for authentication.
 If defined, the service will require a token in each call in the path e.g. `/mysecuretoken/stream/...`.
 If not defined, the service will be open to everyone.
 Username is only used for logging purposes.
-- `channels`: List of channels that the service will serve.
+- `channels`: Object that maps groups to their respective channels.
+Each group can include multiple channels, allowing for organized management of streaming sources.
   - `id`: Unique ID of the channel.
 This is used in the URL to access the channel.
   - `source_type`: Type of the channel.
 Currently only `ism` is supported and the field is unused.
 Please set it regardless in case the tool is extended to support other formats in the future.
   - `destination_type`: Type of the destination manifest.
 Currently only `mpd` is supported and the field is unused.
 Please set it regardless in case the tool is extended to support other formats in the future.